Julien-Gelles/407place/README.md

 ```

-Alternatively, feel free to modify the code below as you prefer :
+Alternatively, feel free to modify the code below in `server.js` , as you prefer :

 <img src="img/mongoSetup.png">